-Students enrolled in an adult basic education program at BRCC or one of our community partners are eligible for a 5 for 6 scholarship.
+Students enrolled in an adult basic education program (Work Ready U or Jobs for America's Graduates) at BRCC or one of our community partners are eligible for a 5 for 6 scholarship.
 This award allows a students to enroll in two credit courses (six credit hours) at BRCC.
 The scholarship covers the cost of tuition and books.